Independent National Electoral Commission (Nigeria): Leadership

-In June 2005, Guobadia retired and was succeeded by Professor Maurice Iwu.
+In June 2005, Guobadia retired and was succeeded by professor Maurice Iwu.
 Soon after being appointed, Iwu announced that foreign monitors would not be allowed during elections, but only foreign election observers.
 This decision was condemned by politicians and civil society groups who called for his immediate removal from office.

 The conduct of the 2007 elections was again criticized as falling below acceptable democratic standards.

-On 8 June 2010, Professor Attahiru Muhammadu Jega was nominated by President Goodluck Jonathan as the new INEC Chairman, subject to Senate confirmation, as a replacement for Iwu, who had vacated the post on 28 April 2010.
+On 8 June 2010, professor Attahiru Muhammadu Jega was nominated by President Goodluck Jonathan as the new INEC Chairman, subject to Senate confirmation, as a replacement for Iwu, who had vacated the post on 28 April 2010.
 Jega's nomination as INEC chairman followed approval by a meeting of the National Council of State called by President Jonathan and attended by former heads of state Yakubu Gowon, Muhammadu Buhari, Ibrahim Babangida, Abdulsalami Abubakar, Ernest Shonekan, Olusegun Obasanjo and Shehu Shagari.

 The Senate President David Mark, Speaker of the House of Representatives Oladimeji Bankole, and most of the state Governors also attended the meeting.
 Unanimous approval by the council of the nominee for this critical appointment avoided controversy about whether or not the President should appoint the chairman of the INEC.
 Reactions to the announcement from a broad spectrum of political leaders and organisations were positive, although some voiced concern that it could be too late to implement real reforms before the 2011 elections.

 During the campaign for the 2015 Nigerian general elections, Attahiru Jega "faced fierce criticism from both the opposition and the ruling party."
 Attahiru Jega's five-year term came to an end on June 30, 2015, and though he was qualified for re-appointment, the chances of such became remote given the allegations of bias against him by campaign officials of President Goodluck.
-President Mohammadu Buhari appointed Professor Mahmood Yakubu as INEC Chairman, Professor Yakubu took over from Amina Bala-Zakari, who was the acting chairman after Jega left.
+President Mohammadu Buhari appointed professor Mahmood Yakubu as INEC Chairman, Yakubu took over from Amina Bala-Zakari, who was the acting chairman after Jega left.

+Mahmood Yakubu was succeeded by May Agbamuche-Mbu, in October 7, 2025, as Acting Chairperson, after the former's completion of a second five-year tenure.
+On 8 October 2025, Joash Amupitan was finally nominated as the INEC Chairman, replacing Agbamuche-Mbu.